 Designed and built by Kyushu Hikoki K. K as the first prototype built between June 1944 until completed in early August 1945.
-Assigned to the Imperial Japanese Navy (IJN).
+Delivered to the Imperial Japanese Navy (IJN) as J7W1 Shinden (prototype no. 1).

 National Air and Space Museum (NASM) - Kyushu J7W1 Shinden (Magnificent Lightning)